aws/eks-anywhere/docs/content/en/docs/reference/ports.md

 ## Bare Metal provider

-On the Admin machine for a Bare Metal provider, the following ports need to be accessible to all the nodes in the cluster, from the same level 2 network, for initially PXE booting:
+On the Admin machine for a Bare Metal provider, the following ports need to be accessible to all the nodes in the cluster, from the same level 2 network, for initially network booting:

 | Protocol | Direction | Port Range | Purpose                 | Used By                       |
 |----------|-----------|------------|-------------------------|------------------------------ |